nilsroesel/plantjs/README.md

 ### Middleware evaluation
 The evaluation of middleware function goes as it follows:
 - First: the application scoped middleware
+- Second: the module scoped middleware
-- Second: the component scoped middleware
+- Third: the component scoped middleware
-- Third: the endpoint scoped middleware
+- Fourth: the endpoint scoped middleware
 - The middleware follows the order, given in the array.
 - The last chain is the endpoint function
 - An endpoint/middleware function has three parameters (request, response, next?);